yannicklamprecht/WorldBorderAPI/README.md

 ## Usage

 You just want to use the Plugin because it is a dependency of another Plugin you're using?
 Have a look at the release section.
-The right jar is named like this - WorldBorderPlugin-1.0.4-SNAPSHOT
+The right jar is named like this `WorldBorderPlugin-1.0.4-SNAPSHOT`

 You're a developer and want to use this as a dependency for your plugin?
 [See](#obtain-the-api)

 From version 1.0.5 onwards the following jars are available in the release section:
 - API.jar _> The API non Maven/Gradle user can include to develop a plugin depending on this plugin
 - WorldBorderAPITestPlugin.jar _> A plugin to test the functionallity of the WorldBorderPlugin (currently specific chat messages are used to trigger the different states)
- - WorldBorderPLugin _> The plugin that should be dropped into the Pluginsfolder
+ - WorldBorderPlugin-1.0.4-SNAPSHOT.jar _> The plugin that should be dropped into the Pluginsfolder

 ---
 ## Obtain the API